CONSUMER MEDICINE INFORMATION

 are dehydrated, or have had a recent bout of vomiting or diarrhoea

-are about to have surgery or a general anaesthetic
+are going to have surgery or a general anaesthetic

 plan to become pregnant or breastfeed